Showing posts with label Arts and Culture. Show all posts

 Chinese people who have chosen to live and work in the Philippines were accepted by most Filipinos, and they have greatly influenced our culture and way of living.

-Embracing the Chinese culture made a significant impact on our lives.
+Embracing Chinese culture has made a significant impact on our lives.
 Their beliefs, wisdom, and character are worth emulating.
 Chinese people have taught us how to live based on their life principles from the teachings of their religions.
-Buddhism brought to China, became a foundation of wisdom, humility, and compassion.
+Buddhism, brought to China, became a foundation of wisdom, humility, and compassion.
 These traits, which embody Buddhist philosophy, are the same guiding principles on how to live a meaningful and fulfilling life, a better life worth living.

 The Graceful Dragon and Lion Dance